 Why Is Brachycephaly A Problem?

-Swimming is anatomically difficult for brachycephalic dogs – once they get in the water, they have to tilt their head back to breathe.
+Swimming is anatomically complex for brachycephalic dogs – once they get in the water, they have to tilt their head back to breathe.
 And, if a dog is swimming in hot weather, swimming becomes even more challenging as the dog’s air conditioner is less efficient at cooling down the body.

 BAS( Brachycephalic Airway Syndrome)

 Brachycephalic breeds have such a problem with their airways that Brachycephalic Airway Syndrome is a genuine veterinary problem.
 Brachycephalic Respiratory Syndrome or BAS.
-BAS describes the many complications that occur in the respiratory patterns of brachycephalic breeds including:
+BAS describes the many complications that occur in the respiratory patterns of brachycephalic breeds, including: